SharkSnack/shiren-4/content/system/monsters.md

 ---
 title: "Monsters"
 metaTitle: "Monsters - Shiren the Wanderer 4: The Eye of God Wiki"
-metaDescription: "Complete list of monsters for Shiren the Wanderer 2: Oni Invasion!"
+metaDescription: "Complete list of monsters for Shiren the Wanderer 4: The Eye of God and the Devil's Navel."
 ---

 ## Monster List